hobyr/hobyr.github.io/_posts/2023-02-15-february_goals.md

     Flexbox project from FreeCodeCamp.
 - **Week 4 (02.20 to 02.26)**: Finish sections 11 & 12 of Colt Steele's Udemy bootcamp + start
     section 13.

+### Week 1 (01.30 to 02.05)

+I managed to complete all the goals for this week including the CSS Colors and the HTML forms projects from FreeCodeCamp.

+Secondly, on The Odin Project, aka TOP, I completed the _Working with text_ lesson in the _HTML Foundations_ section.
+Quite easy for me as I've been also watching the Udemy bootcamp that dealt with that topic as well.

+Quite proud of the achievement, progressing little by little each day.
+I still find it hard to adjust to this rhythm as I'm used to doing so much in the day.
+Binging on the bootcamp videos, and trying to squeeze as much as possible.
+This feels more sustainable.

+When I wasn't actively working on learning Web Development, I wanted to spend some time learning [Django](https://www.djangoproject.com/), the Python framework to develop web apps.
+I managed to go until tutorial 3.
+It's very different from static HTML/CSS, but eventually, I believe I'll have to work with framework such as React.js or Vue.js for Front-End, and then Back-End frameworks like Django, ExpressJS, Spring Boot or Ruby on Rails.
+It's a good introduction.